 - Increase the amount of fiber you eat.
 A diet high in fiber can help lower cholesterol levels by as much as 10 percent, Dr. Bufalino said.

 - Check your family history of high cholesterol.
 Are you more prone to high cholesterol based on genetics?
 If so, take steps to minimize your risk through diet and exercise.

 - Lose extra weight.
-A weight loss of 10 percent can go a long way to reversing, or lowering your risk of hyperlipidemia.
+A weight loss of 10 percent can go a long way to lowering your risk of or reversing hyperlipidemia.